codata/codata-www-starter/README.md

 The project uses GitHub Actions to:
 - ✅ Build on every push and PR
 - ✅ Deploy to GitHub Pages automatically
-- ✅ Create `gh-pages` branch with built files
+- ✅ Create `gh-pages` branch (for GitHub Pages hosting)
+- ✅ Create `gh-pages-root` branch (for root domain hosting)
-- ✅ Enable easy deployment to custom servers
+- ✅ Enable easy deployment to any hosting scenario

 ## 📧 Contact